Inclusion at Harrold

 - Identifying children’s specific mental health needs

 - Providing support for pupils with particular needs

 - Referring to and/or delivering specialist therapeutic provision.

 It is our responsibility to ensure that pupils with special educational needs have the maximum opportunity to attain and make progress in line with their peers.
 Accurate assessment of need and carefully planned programmes, which address the root causes of any learning difficulty, are essential ingredients of success for SEND children.

-We aim to keep parents fully informed of their child’s progress and attainment and to ensure that pupils are involved, where practicable, in decisions affecting their future SEN provision.
+We aim to keep parents fully informed of their child’s progress and attainment and to ensure that pupils are involved, where practicable, in decisions affecting their future SEND provision.